Eyr3/TextCRS/README.md

 # TextCRS

-This repo is the official implementation of [Text-CRS: A Generalized Certified Robustness Framework against Textual Adversarial Attacks (IEEE S&amp;P 2024)](https://www.computer.org/csdl/proceedings-article/sp/2024/313000a053/1RjEas5x5aU).
+This repository is the official implementation of [Text-CRS: A Generalized Certified Robustness Framework against Textual Adversarial Attacks (IEEE S&amp;P 2024)](https://www.computer.org/csdl/proceedings-article/sp/2024/313000a053/1RjEas5x5aU).

-Coming Soon: New Updates

 ## Installation

+Our code is implemented and evaluated on pytorch.
+Install all dependencies: ```pip install -r requirements.txt'''

 ## Usage

+### Prepare the dataset

+###

 ## Citation